Frequently Asked Questions: Prospective Students (MA Programs)

 Under current practice, at least a high honours standing (B+ or 77% minimum) is normally required to be considered for admission to the program.
 In some circumstances, GRE scores may be considered if they are available, however it’s not necessary for students to write the GRE.

 Carleton University uses a twelve-point GPA scale.
-Please visit the GPA calculator page for more information on the scale and grade point equivalents.
+Please visit the How to Calculate your GPA page for more information on the scale and grade point equivalents.

 Students admitted to the NPSIA MA program must have successfully completed a 1.0 credit standard first year course in introductory microeconomics and macroeconomics, with a minimum grade of B- before starting the program (ECON 1001 and ECON 1002 at Carleton, or an equivalent).
 Students can be made a conditional offer of admission to complete this requirement during the summer, prior to the first day of classes.
 Not all economics courses or grades are accepted, so please contact the School if you have any questions.